The Olive Oil Man

 She looked at the list.
 It just said salami.

-She watched him slice it, weigh it and wrap it.
+She watched him slice the sausage, weigh it and wrap it.
 From under the counter, he took another packet, and passed it over with the meat.

 ‘Did your mother tell you not to look at that?’ he said gruffly.